Let’s Hear It For The Girls – A Celebration Of Women In STEM

 Stemming male domination

-Science, Technology, Engineering and Mathematics are often seen as ‘boys subjects’ and a bit, well, stuffy!
+Science, Technology, Engineering, and Mathematics are often seen as ‘boys subjects’ and a bit, well, stuffy!
 You might be surprised to learn that many of the things we take for granted today like the windscreen wiper and some of our essential medicines, were, in fact, invented by women.
 In this book, we’re going to take a look at – and celebrate – the achievements of some of STEM’s largely unsung heroines from the last couple of hundred years as well as a sneak peek at some modern STEM stars such as Lisa Kudrow and Lady GaGa.

-There is currently a global revolution to engage more girls in STEM subjects which, in the past, were traditionally male.
-Most countries now recognise that, in order to survive and thrive in the face of new technology, more women are needed in these incredibly important subjects.
+There is currently a global revolution to engage more girls in STEM subjects who, in the past, were traditionally male.
+Most countries now recognize that, in order to survive and thrive in the face of new technology, more women are needed in these incredibly important subjects.
 Having just celebrated International Women’s Day, we take a look at our top 10 living female movers and shakers in the STEM world.

 Glimpse of the BOOK: Table of Contents: